bjtully/BioMetaPipeline/README.md

 ### Dependencies

-See the [wiki page](https://github.com/cjneely10/BioMetaPipeline/wiki/2-Installation) for instructions on installing either the standalone or docker version of **BioMetaPipeline**.Python dependencies are best maintained within a separate Python virtual environment. `BioMetaDB` and `BioMetaPipeline` must be contained and built within the same python environment.
+See the [wiki page](https://github.com/cjneely10/BioMetaPipeline/wiki/2-Installation) for instructions on installing either the standalone or docker version of **BioMetaPipeline**.
+Python dependencies are best maintained within a separate Python virtual environment. `BioMetaDB` and `BioMetaPipeline` must be contained and built within the same python environment.
 However, **BioMetaPipeline** data pipelines are managed through config files that allow direct input of the paths to the Python 2/3 environments that house external programs (such as `CheckM`).
 The docker version of this script only relies on